clairekwl/626midterm1/README.md

  Finally, at the ends of both of these sections are codes that writes the predictions into a final txt file for submission.

- The entire rmd should run smoothly from top to bottom as long as the training and test files are downloaded and the corresponding packages for the ML algorithms.
+ The entire rmd should run smoothly from top to bottom as long as the train, test files, and the corresponding packages for the ML algorithms are downloaded.